Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 # Organizers & journalists vs. Random Assholes

 * 2FA (on your own accounts and, if you're running a group blog, on your blog site, etc.)
-* Use OnionShare/TorBrowser to share files rather than public Dropbox/Google Docs, etc.
+* Use OnionShare/TorBrowser or share.RiseUp.net to share files rather than public Dropbox/Google Docs, etc.
 * Use a [WHOIS privacy ("Domain privacy")](https://en.wikipedia.org/wiki/Domain_privacy) service (or, if you're okay taking the small risk, provide inaccurate WHOIS information)

 # Organizers & journalists vs. Assholes with Resources